-Page Reviewed / Updated - May 2014
+Page Reviewed / Updated - Feb.
+2015

 In addition to financial assistance, the OAP program provides some individuals, who do not qualify for Medicaid, with health care benefits.

-Individuals can receive up to approximately $700 a month, but this amount may be reduced by other income such as Social Security, Supplemental Security Income or Veteran's Assistance.
+Individuals can receive up to $771 a month, but this amount may be reduced by other income such as Social Security, Supplemental Security Income or Veteran's Assistance.
 Individuals receiving Old Age Pension grants that don’t qualify for Medicaid also can receive medical benefits, although these benefits focus more on immediate medical needs instead of long term care.

 One can learn more about the OAP or apply for benefits through their County Department of Social Services.
 Contact information can be found here.
-There are several files available for download which contain additional information about this program here.